salesforcecli/plugin-dev/messages/dev.generate.flag.md

 # summary

-Summary of a command.
+Generate a flag for an existing command.

 # description

-Description of a command.
+You must run this command from within a plugin directory, such as the directory created with the "sf dev generate plugin" command.

+This command is interactive.
+It first discovers all the commands currently implemented in the plugin, and asks you which you want to create a new flag for.
+It then prompts for other flag properties, such as its long name, optional short name, type, whether it's required, and so on.
+Long flag names must be kebab-case and not camelCase.
+The command doesn't let you use an existing long or short flag name.
+When the command completes, the Typescript file for the command is updated with the code for the new flag.

+Use the --dry-run flag to review new code for the command file without actually udpating it.

 # flags.dry-run.summary

-Print new flag instead of adding it to the command file.
+Print new flag code instead of adding it to the command file.

 # examples

+- Generate a new flag and update the command file:

+  <%= config.bin %> <%= command.id %>

+- Don't actually update the command file, just view the generated code:

-- <%= config.bin %> <%= command.id %>
+  <%= config.bin %> <%= command.id %> --dry-run

 # error.InvalidDir

-This command can only be run inside a plugin directory.
+This command must be run inside a plugin directory.

 # question.SelectCommand

-Select a command to add a flag to
+Select the command you want to add a flag to:

 # question.FlagType

-What type of flag is this?
+Select the type of the new flag:

 # question.FlagName

-What is the name of the flag?
+Enter the new flag's name:

 # error.KebabCase